Gate opening and closing

 See directions - or the postcode is BA2 2RQ

-Haycombe Cemetery and Crematorium opens its doors annually in June, when it holds an 'Open Day' where staff are on hand to guide members of the public through the cremation process.
-The Open Day is followed by a Memorial Service which takes place in the Crematorium Chapel.
-The Open Day usually takes place around the second Sunday in June from 12.00 - 3.00pm, with the service following at 3.15pm.
+Haycombe Crematorium opens its doors annually in June, when it holds an 'Open Day' where staff are on hand to guide members of the public through the cremation process.
+The Open Day usually takes place onthe second Sunday in June from 12.00 - 3.00pm.

 This is followed on 11th November by a Remembrance Day Service .

-A Christmas Service is also arranged by Bereavement Services staff and takes place in the Top Chapel on the third Sunday before Christmas at 3.00pm.
+A Christmas Memorial Service is also arranged by Bereavement Services staff and takes place in the Top Chapel on the second Sunday of December at 3.00pm.
 Representatives of various denominations, funeral directors and a local church choir all kindly take part in the service, which is followed by a hot drink and mince pie.
-With attendance improving year on year from ten people in its initial year (2007), Bereavement Service's staff were really pleased to welcome approximately a hundred people in December 2009.

 If you have a suggestion for any other type of service or memorial event, please contact Bereavement Services who are always willing to respond to any request and to consider any ways of promoting awareness of its services throughout the whole community.
 They would especially like to here from minority groups, who feel the existing events are not for them.